Tim Barhorst: Life and career

 In August 2022, Barhorst defeated Lilli Johnson Vitale and Rochiel Foulk in the Republican primary election for the 85th district of the Ohio House of Representatives.
 No candidate was nominated to challenge him in the general election.
 He succeeded Nino Vitale.
 He assumed office in 2023.

+Committee assignments

+As of June 2026, Barhorst serves on the following committees in the Ohio House.